Word Meanings - PLAYER - Book Publishers vocabulary database

 - SERIOUS

 1. Grave in manner or disposition; earnest; thoughtful; solemn; not light, gay, or volatile.
 He is always serious, yet there is about his manner a graceful ease.
 Macaulay.
-2. Really intending what is said; being in earnest; not jesting - INSTRUMENTAL
+2. Really intending what is said; being in earnest; not jesting - MUSIC HALL

-A place for public musical entertainments; specif. , esp. a public hall for vaudeville performances, in which smoking and drinking are usually allowed in the auditorium. - CUNNINGNESS
+A place for public musical entertainments; specif. , esp. a public hall for vaudeville performances, in which smoking and drinking are usually allowed in the auditorium. - INSTRUMENTAL

 Quality of being cunning; craft. - MUSICALLY